pingcap/docs-cn/v1.0/tispark/tispark-quick-start-guide.md

 ./sample_data.sh
 ```

+> **Note:**
+>
-> **Note**: You need to install the MySQL client on the machine that runs the script.
+> You need to install the MySQL client on the machine that runs the script.
 If you are a CentOS user, you can install it through the command `yum -y install mysql`.

 Log into TiDB and verify that the `TPCH_001` database and the following tables are included.